 Collaborative Research: Uncovering the Ross Ocean and ice Shelf Environment and Tectonic setting Through Aerogeophysical surveys and modeling of the Ross ICE Shelf (ROSETTA-Ice)

 The ROSETTA-Ice Ross Ice Shelf project is funded by NSF Antarctic Integrated Systems Science [AISS] – The four-year collaboration involves earth science investigators from Colorado College, Scripps Oceanographic Institute/U. C. San Diego , Earth and Space Research Foundation and Lamont Doherty Earth Observatory of Columbia University, and affiliated institutions including Otago University.
-For abstract of scientific aims, click here.
-A primary objective is to understand the ice-ocean-lithosphere dynamics of the ice shelf system, that depends on addressing a current unknown: the extent and characteristics of ocean current circulation along and beneath the Ross Ice Shelf.
+For abstract of scientific aims from funded NSF proposal, click here.